JContro/simple-manip-survey/docs/architecture.md

-# FastAPI Application with Authentication, GCP Cloud Run, Firestore, Terraform IaC, and GitHub Actions CI/CD
+# Email Collection Service Architecture

-This document outlines the architecture and implementation plan for a FastAPI application with Docker containerization, Firestore integration, JWT authentication, Terraform Infrastructure as Code, and GitHub Actions CI/CD pipeline.
+This document outlines the architecture and implementation details for a simple FastAPI application designed to collect emails and store them in Google Cloud Firestore.
+The application is containerized using Docker, deployed on Google Cloud Run using Terraform for Infrastructure as Code, and utilizes GitHub Actions for CI/CD.

 ## 1. Project Structure